Demographics of Germany

 Large-scale immigration to West Germany began during the time of the Wirtschaftswunder from the 1950s to early 1970s when Germany had a shortage of workers and let in Southern Europeans from countries like Turkey, Italy and Spain on a temporary basis as guest workers.
 The liberalisation of guest worker legislation allowed many to stay and build a life in West Germany.
 Germany saw another large wave of immigration towards the end of the 20th century, driven by German reunification, refugee inflows from the Yugoslav Wars and large numbers of Turkish nationals seeking asylum.
 The next large immigration wave began after eastern expansion of the European Union in 2011 as Eastern Europeans were now allowed to live and work in Germany without a visa.
 During the European migrant crisis of 2015 Germany took in a large number of refugees, both in absolute terms and relative to other EU member states; the country recorded 476,649 asylum seekers in 2015, 745,545 in 2016 and declining numbers thereafter.

 Germany has one of the world's highest levels of education, technological development, and economic productivity.
 Since the end of World War II, the number of students entering university has more than tripled, and the trade and technical schools are among the world's best.
 With a per capita income of about €40,883 in 2018, Germany is a broadly middle-class society.
 However, there has been a strong increase in the number of children living in poverty.
 In 1965, one in 75 children was on the welfare rolls; but by 2007 this had increased to one child in six.
 These children live in relative poverty, but not necessarily in absolute poverty.
 Millions of Germans travel overseas each year.
 The social welfare system provides for universal health care, unemployment compensation, child benefits and other social programmes.
-Germany's aging population and struggling economy strained the welfare system in the 1990s.
-So the government adopted a wide-ranging programme of – still controversial – belt-tightening reforms, Agenda 2010, including the labour-market reforms known as Hartz concept.
+Germany's aging population and struggling economy strained the welfare system in the 1990s, resulting in the government adopting a wide-ranging programme of controversial belt-tightening reforms, Agenda 2010, including the labour-market reforms known as Hartz concept.